DEEMD: Drug Efficacy Estimation against SARS-CoV-2 based on cell Morphology with Deep multiple instance learning: Results and Discussion

-We assume that an efficacious treatment is able to effectively stop viral infection and prevent major infection-induced morphological changes in the cell population.
-Using morphological analysis we can estimate treatment efficacy by profiling the treated and infected cell morphology and quantifying its similarity to non-infected and infected morphology.
-We applied DEEMD to the infected and treated cell images from the RxRx19a dataset, using $\zeta = 0.5$ inspired by concept of EC$_{50}$ in dose-response curves, which resulted in a ranked list of 18 potential efficacious treatments against SARS-CoV-2, $\mathcal{E}_{\mathcal{M}(\theta)}$ (Supplementary Table~1).
-The dose-dependent efficacy scores for top 6 ranked effective compounds identified by DEEMD are shown in Fig~\ref{Fig:violin}-(\subref{fig:dose_M}).
 As is expected for effective antiviral compounds, the dose-dependent efficacy score of the identified treatments increases with increasing concentration, similar to the fitted logistic curve.
 We expect to observe higher effectiveness with increasing concentration of a treatment with antiviral potency against a specific target, up to the point that it does not cause toxicity or drastically alter cell morphology.
 Importantly, many of the identified compounds were previously demonstrated to have antiviral activity against SARS-CoV-2 by other drug repurposing studies for COVID-19 based on morphological profiling \cite{mirabelli2020morphological,heiser2020identification,cuccarese2020functional}, supporting DEEMD's methodology.
-On the other hand, if we compare the same plots for the predictions based on the whole-image based model $\mathcal{W}(\phi)$ to those of the DEEMD, we notice that the estimated efficacy scores are scattered randomly among all treatments and lack any form of structure or pattern, Fig~\ref{Fig:violin}-(\subref{fig:dose_W}).
-As mentioned in Section~\ref{sec:classification}, the patch-based model $\mathcal{V}(\psi)$ is a hybrid of the other two models in terms of its training.
-This hybridization also manifests itself in Fig~\ref{Fig:violin}-(\subref{fig:dose_V}).
+On the other hand, {the whole-image based model $\mathcal{W}(\phi)$ completely fails to identify any compound using the same pipeline.
+We would expect the efficacy scores generated by any efficacy estimation model to exhibit some form of continuity when compared for the same compound across multiple increasing or decreasing concentrations, in simple 3 or 5 monotonic parameter models or more complex bi-phasic or bell-shaped ones. {Figs.~\ref{Fig:panel}-(\subref{fig:dose_M},\subref{fig:dose_V})} demonstrate that this form of continuity could be quantitatively observed in the MIL model $\mathcal{M}(\theta)$ dose-dependent efficacy scores, whereas the scores from the whole-image model $\mathcal{W}(\phi)$ lack any form of this continuity even for the well-studied, known efficacious compounds such as Remdesivir ({Fig.~\ref{Fig:panel}-(\subref{fig:dose_W})}).} As mentioned in Section~\ref{sec:classification}, the patch-based model $\mathcal{V}(\psi)$ is a hybrid of the other two models in terms of its training.
+This hybridization also manifests itself in the distribution of the estimated efficacy scores, see {{Fig~\ref{Fig:panel}-(\subref{fig:dose_V})}}.
 We can see that the estimations are slightly structured, not as much as DEEMD's.
 Implying that the model was not able to extract the informative features and information completely due to its noisy training environment.